allansdefreitas/java/README.md

-# Web fun :globe_with_meridians:
+# Java fun :coffee: :computer: :globe_with_meridians:
-Java EE, Spring and other web projects.
-Because web development should be fun!
+Java SE and Java EE projects, Spring and other web projects.
+Because java development should be fun!